NetApp/netapp-dataops-toolkit/Kubernetes/README.md

 The NetApp Data Science Toolkit for Kubernetes supports Linux and macOS hosts.

 The toolkit must be used in conjunction with a Kubernetes cluster in order to be useful.
-Additionally, [Trident](https://netapp.io/persistent-storage-provisioner-for-kubernetes/), NetApp's dynamic storage orchestrator for Kubernetes, must be installed within the Kubernetes cluster.
-The toolkit simplifies the performing of various data management tasks that are actually executed by Trident.
-In order to facilitate this, the toolkit communicates with Trident via API.
+Additionally, [Trident](https://netapp.io/persistent-storage-provisioner-for-kubernetes/), NetApp's dynamic storage orchestrator for Kubernetes, and/or the [BeeGFS CSI driver](https://github.com/NetApp/beegfs-csi-driver/) must be installed within the Kubernetes cluster.
+The toolkit simplifies performing of various data management tasks that are actually executed by a NetApp maintained CSI driver.
+In order to facilitate this, the toolkit communicates with the appropriate driver via the Kubernetes API.

 The toolkit is currently compatible with Kubernetes versions 1.17* and above.

 \* The toolkit has been fully validated with Kubernetes versions 1.17 and 1.18.

 The toolkit is currently compatible with Trident versions 20.07 and above.
-Additionaly, the toolkit is compatible with the following Trident backend types:
+Additionally, the toolkit is compatible with the following Trident backend types:

 - ontap-nas
 - aws-cvs
 - gcp-cvs
 - azure-netapp-files

+The toolkit is also compatible with all versions of the BeeGFS CSI driver, though not all functionality is supported by BeeGFS.
+See the table under [Command Line Functionality](#command-line-functionality) for details.

 <a name="getting-started"></a>